-• It is normal for the inside of the canner to discolor.
+- It is normal for the inside of the canner to discolor.
 This discoloration is not harmful.
-It is a result of the various minerals in the water and foods interacting with the aluminum.
-To remove this discoloration, use a solution of 1 tablespoon cream of tartar for every 1 quart of water.
+It is a result of the various minerals in the water and foods interacting with the aluminum. - To remove this discoloration, use a solution of 1 tablespoon cream of tartar for every 1 quart of water.
 Pour enough solution into the canner to cover the discoloration, making sure the canner is not filled more than $\frac{2}{3}$ full.

-Close the cover securely, place the pressure regulator on the vent pipe, and heat the canner until the pressure regulator begins to rock.
-Remove the canner from the heat; allow it to cool until the air/vent cover lock drops.
-Remove the regulator, open the canner, and empty the contents.
-Scour thoroughly with a steel wool soap pad; wash, rinse, and thoroughly dry.

-- Pitting is caused by the interaction of the aluminum with other metals in the presence of moisture.
+Close the cover securely, place the pressure control weight with petcock screw on the vent pipe, and heat the canner until the dial gauge registers 15 pounds of pressure.
+Remove the canner from heat; allow it to cool until the automatic air vent drops.
+Open the petcock by turning the screw, open the canner, and empty the contents.
+Scour thoroughly with a steel wool soap pad; wash, rinse, and thoroughly dry. - Pitting is caused by the interaction of the aluminum with other metals in the presence of moisture.
 To minimize pitting, wash, rinse, and dry the canner body thoroughly after every use.
-At least once a year, scour the inside of the canner body with an abrasive cleanser, such as Cameo\ Aluminum & Stainless Steel Cleaner.
+At least once a year, scour the inside of the canner body with an abrasive cleanser, such as Cameo Aluminum & Stainless Steel Cleaner.
 Always store the canner in a dry area. - Do not leave an empty canner on a heated burner or allow the canner to boil dry.
 This can cause damage to the canner bottom and/ or the stovetop. - Do not strike the rim of the canner body with any metal utensil.
 This will cause nicks, resulting in damage to the rim which may allow steam to escape from the canner. - Do not pour water into a dry, overheated canner; this may crack the metal. - If the body or cover handles of the canner become loose, tighten them with a screwdriver.